-- Students who withdraw prior to the first day of regularly scheduled classes for the fall, spring, or summer term will be charged a service fee of \$100 in lieu of charges for tuition, fees, and students activity fees. - No forms of financial aid, loans or other financial assistance administered by the college will be extended to the individual under these circumstances including Title IV federal aid programs and institutional aid programs. - Students who withdraw during a term will be responsible for following the same procedures as stated above for a course withdrawal, and will be subject to the course withdrawal fee/refund policy.
+- Students who withdraw prior to the first day of regularly scheduled classes for the fall, spring, or summer term will be charged a service fee of \$100 in lieu of charges for tuition, fees, and students activity fees.
+Book fee will be charged if books have been shipped and/or student has received them. - No forms of financial aid, loans or other financial assistance administered by the college will be extended to the individual under these circumstances including Title IV federal aid programs and institutional aid programs. - Students who withdraw during a term will be responsible for following the same procedures as stated above for a course withdrawal, and will be subject to the course withdrawal fee/refund policy.

-For students who voluntarily withdraw from a program, all documentation must be signed and turned in by the student to the Academic Support Coordinator (see Academic Policy for program withdrawal procedures).
+For students who voluntarily withdraw from a program, all documentation must be signed and turned in by the student to the Academic Advisor & Assistant Registrar (see Academic Policy for program withdrawal procedures).
 Title IV financial aid, Tabor College institutional scholarships and grant aid will be prorated.
 Book fees, other school-related fees, fines and personal costs are not prorated and are non-refundable.